axelvanherle/axelvanherle.github.io/content/blog/2024-03-12_raspiroommonitor.md

 ## In conclusion

 It's been a fun project to work on that's brought me some insight into my room and what's going on around it.
 It's not something that i really needed, but it sure is a nice addition for a few bucks spent.
 On a quick calculation i spent around 7 bucks on it.
 Most of that budget went to the ESP32, which cost me ~4 euros.
 I was lucky to have a bunch of stuff already laying about like the Raspberry Pi, a breadboard, the DHT11 sensor, jumper wires,...
 The only things i needed to get were the DHT22, BH1750 and the ESP32.
 I could've built this project using only what i already had laying around (which i did and you can find [here](https://github.com/axelvanherle/raspi-dht11-monitor)) however this solution felt a bit too simple for me, so i expanded into what became this project.

+## The GitHub
+You can find that -> https://github.com/axelvanherle/raspi-room-monitor <- there.